tianshilu/netie/README.md

 * multi_sample: use True if one patient has more than one sample.

 ## Output
-The output is a list with the information of the anti-tumor selection pressure for each clone (ac) and for the whole tumor (a).
+The output is a list with the information of the anti-tumor selection pressure for each clone ac and for the whole tumor a.